Kevin F. Adler is a social entrepreneur dedicated to a world where everyone is seen as invaluable and interconnected.

 - Has never tried coffee

-- He has been featured on a billboard in Times Square
+- Has been featured on a billboard in Times Square

 - When he was 12, he felt like something was missing in his life, and asked his family to visit local churches.
 This lead to his personal faith.